DominikN/docs_new/docs/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 3. On computer (master) we will launch also `image transport` and `find_object_2d` node.

-Image transport node provides compressed image delivery from one device to another, on sending machine you have to run this node for compression and on reciving machine you have to decompress image.
+Image transport node provides compressed image delivery from one device to another, on sending machine you have to run this node for compression and on receiving machine you have to decompress image.
 Before we used `image view` without any compression which is enough just for see if it's working, but if only you want to implement some real time image processing it's necessary to compress image.

-## Launch
+## Running the nodes on ROSbots

 Create launch file under `tutorial_pkg/launch` and name it as `tutorial_5_rosbot.launch`: